Top producer Russia thwarts move to redefine 'conflict diamonds'

 The United States and Britain have already placed sanctions on Russia's Alrosa ALRS.MM, the world's largest producer of rough diamonds, which accounted for around 30% of global output last year, and is partly state-owned.

-A draft agenda dated May 20 included an hour-long slot to discuss the issue, but the item was removed after objections from Russia, Belarus, Central African Republic (CAR) and Kyrgyzstan.
+A draft agenda dated May 20 included an hour-long slot to discuss the issue, but the item was removed after objections from Russia, Belarus, Central African Republic (CAR), Kyrgyzstan, and Mali.

 "We find ourselves at an impasse," Botswana's KP chair Jacob Thamage told participants - who include 85 nations, industry representatives, and civil society organisations - in a June 9 letter urging them to find common ground.